csammis/VeeEm/README.md

     The `add` instruction computes `src1 + src2` and stores the result in `dest`. `src1` and `src2` may be registers or constants. `dest` must be a register.

+*   **call** - Set execution to a labeled subroutine

+    Syntax: `call dest`

+    Example:

+        call :Func
+        ...
+        Func:
+            ...
+            return

+    `dest` must be a label.
+Each `call` instruction executed should be paired with a corresponding `return` instruction.

 *   **comp** - Compares two values and sets a flag in the current execution context

     Syntax: `comp val1, val2`